dimasrepo/dimaspro.github.io/_posts/2024-08-15-professional-survey.md

 - **Career Dynamics**: Frequency of career switches into the data field and the challenges faced.

 ## Source
+The dataset used in this project can be found at the following link :

 The dataset used in this project can be found at the following link:
 [World Professional Survey Dataset](https://github.com/AlexTheAnalyst/Power-BI/blob/main/Power%20BI%20-%20Final%20Project.xlsx)